michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/02_WSL_Ubuntu_setup.md

 This guide might not open after restart, so be sure to make note of the url or star this repo.

+### 1.5.
+Upgrade to WSL 2 (Optional - this can be done at any time!)

+Since making this guide Microsoft has released WSL 2.
+You can install WSL 2 at anytime, even if you skip it here, so this is totally optional for you.
+Once you have WSL2  installed you may switch back and forth between versions 1 and 2 at anytime, and, you can even have multiple distros using different WSL versions as well, so it is very flexible.

+If you would like to install/upgrade to WSL 2 then follow the instructions in [these docs](https://docs.microsoft.com/en-us/windows/wsl/install-win10#step-2---check-requirements-for-running-wsl-2).

+If you do decide to install WSL2, then the steps below will follow along with step 6 in the above docs ( which is just installing your preferred distro.)
+Either way, nothing ahead will change regardless if you chose WSL 1 or WSL 2.

 ### 2. Install the Ubuntu app from the Windows Store.